Romanian revolution

-Social and economic malaise had been present in the Socialist Republic of Romania for quite some time, especially during the austerity years of the 1980s.
-The austerity measures were designed in part by Ceaușescu to repay the country's foreign debts, but resulted in widespread shortages that fomented unrest.
-Shortly after a botched public speech by Ceaușescu in the capital Bucharest that was broadcast to millions of Romanians on state television, rank-and-file members of the military switched, almost unanimously, from supporting the dictator to backing the protesters.
-Riots, street violence and murders in several Romanian cities over the course of roughly a week led the Romanian leader to flee the capital city on 22 December with his wife, Elena.
-Evading capture by hastily departing via helicopter effectively portrayed the couple as both fugitives and also seemingly guilty of accused crimes.
+Shortly after a botched public speech by Ceaușescu on 21 December from a balcony of the Party headquarters in the capital Bucharest that was broadcast to millions of Romanians on state television, Defence Minister Vasile Milea's death and acting Defence Minister Victor Stănculescu's secret defection, rank-and-file members of the military switched, after being told to stay in barracks, from supporting the dictator to backing the protesters.
+With the army unmobilised and the headquarters thus unprotected, on 22 December protesters stormed the building and Victor Stănculescu convinced the Romanian leader to flee with his wife via helicopter.
+Denounced afterward by Stănculescu, they suddenly found themselves as fugitives and thus seemingly guilty of accused crimes, and a manhunt was declared.
 Captured in Târgoviște, they were tried by a drumhead military tribunal on charges of genocide, damage to the national economy, and abuse of power to execute military actions against the Romanian people.
 They were convicted on all charges, sentenced to death, and immediately executed on Christmas Day 1989.
 They were the last people to be condemned to death and executed in Romania, as capital punishment was abolished soon after.
 For several days after Ceaușescu fled, many would be killed in the crossfire between civilians and armed forces personnel which believed the other to be Securitate 'terrorists'.
 Although news reports at the time and modern media often makes reference to the Securitate fighting against the revolution, there has never been any evidence supporting the claim of an organised effort.
 Hospitals in Bucharest were treating as many as thousands of civilians.
 Following an ultimatum, many Securitate members turned themselves in on 29 December with the assurance they would not be tried.

 Present-day Romania has unfolded in the shadow of the Ceaușescus along with its Communist past, and its tumultuous departure from it.
 After Ceaușescu was summarily executed, the National Salvation Front (FSN) quickly took power, promising free and fair elections within five months.
 Elected in a landslide the following May, the FSN reconstituted as a political party, installed a series of economic and democratic reforms, with further social policy changes being implemented by later governments.
 From that point on, Romania has become far more integrated with the West.
 Romania became a member of NATO and the European Union in 2004 and 2007, respectively.